raguilera82/poke-app/README.md

 - 🅰️ `angular-app`: Pokemon application built with Angular with TypeScript
 - ⚛️ `react-app`: Pokemon application built with React with TypeScript
 - 💚 `vue-app`: Pokemon application built with Vue.js with TypeScript
+- 🔥 `lit-app`: Pokemon application built with Lit with TypeScript
 - 🎨 `ui-lib`: Shared UI components using Lit with JavaScript
 - 🛠️ `core-lib`: Core JavaScript utilities and services (deprecated)
 - 📘 `core-lib-ts`: TypeScript version of core utilities with TypeScript